Perfect Father's Day Fitness Gifts for the Dad Who Loves to Work Out

 If your dad is focused on achieving his daily protein goals, protein shakes make it easy to hit those numbers.
 One of CNET's favorite protein shakers is the Ice shaker, which doubles as a protein shaker and water bottle.
 The shaker has a twist-off netted mixer on the bottom of the cover and serves as a mixing tool or infuser.
 This also makes it quieter than some shakers that require a metal shaker ball to dissolve the protein powder.

 Having a pair of adjustable dumbbells at home makes it easy to get a quick workout in without stepping foot inside a gym.
-CNET's top pick is the BowFlex Select Tech 552 Adjustable Dumbbells because of its sturdy design and easy-to-adjust dial.
+CNET's top pick is the BowFlex Select Tech 552 Adjustable Dumbbells because of their sturdy design and easy-to-adjust dial.
 These dumbbells replace 15 sets of weights, with weights ranging from 5 to 52.5 pounds.
-And because these weights take up minimal space, your dad can keep them stored seamlessly in just about any room.
+Because these weights take up minimal space, your dad can keep them stored seamlessly in just about any room.

 Lululemon has stylish clothes that are appropriate for all types of workouts, including golfing.
 The ShowZero Polo is the latest fabric innovation by Lululemon and is designed to conceal sweat by combining sweat-wicking materials.
 The breathable fabric is appropriate as a casual polo that can be worn for everyday wear or on the golf course.
 If your dad is a golfer, he'll appreciate a polo that keeps him dry after spending the whole day on the golf course.